storageos/storageos.github.io/_docs/explore/demo.md

     src="https://www.youtube.com/embed/jrWRoILSyjQ?version=3&vq=hd720" frameborder="0" allowfullscreen>
 </iframe>

-You will need access to the internet to pull down a container for this demonstration, a web browser and a terminal connection to one of your StorageOS nodes to complete this exercise.
+You will need access to the internet to pull down a container for this demonstration, a web browser and a terminal connection to your StorageOS nodes to complete this exercise.

 ## Connect to a StorageOS node